 Serving on the board of JDRF Tampa Bay, and co-chair of its two most successful annual fundraising galas, Rob first developed Athletes+Causes as a way to further bring attention to and raise money towards finding a cure for Juvenile Diabetes.
 He enlisted the support of others in the sports industry affected by Type 1 Diabetes, including Tampa Bay Lightning Forward BJ Crombeen, Rays Outfielder Sam Fuld, and Buccaneers Tight End Tom Crabtree and in January 2014 hosted the first Athletes+Causes event in the Chase Club of Amalie Arena.
 Sponsors and individuals took advantage of the opportunity to mix and mingle not only with the three professional sports hosts, but with the dozens of fellow Lightning, Rays, and Bucs players that showed up to support their teammates.

-The event grew significantly in 2015, thanks to the support of our presenting sponsor, Mercedes-Benz of Tampa and our Hall of Fame Sponsors that included the Bucs, Rays, and Lightning organizations, Seminole Hard Rock Hotel & Casino, Malektronic, American Marketing & Mailing Services, and Irish 31.
-In March 2015, Athletes and Causes was granted non-profit status as a 501(c)(3) Public Charity by the IRS and the proceeds of the event were directed to five distinct charities including DeBartolo Family Foundation, Derrick Brooks Charities, JDRF, Make-A-Wish, and Toby Hall Foundation.
+The event grew significantly in 2015, with the support of corporate sponsors that included the Buccaneers, Rays, and Lightning organizations, Seminole Hard Rock Hotel & Casino, Malektronic, and others.
+In November 2014, Athletes and Causes was granted non-profit status as a 501(c)(3) Public Charity by the IRS and the proceeds of the event were directed to five distinct charities including DeBartolo Family Foundation, Derrick Brooks Charities, JDRF, Make-A-Wish, and Toby Hall Foundation.

-Having spent 25-years conducting strategic and economic analyses within sports and tourism, Rob is a highly-respected expert and thought leader in the industry.
-He has worked with hundreds of teams, destinations, and developers representing a multitude of initiatives including development, transactions, performance improvement, project feasibility, and strategic planning.
+Having spent 25-years conducting strategic and economic analyses within the sports industry, Rob has worked with hundreds of teams, destinations, and developers representing a multitude of initiatives including development, transactions, performance improvement, project feasibility, and strategic planning.

-Rob previously served as Senior Advisor to Ownership for Vinik Family Office, following his position as Executive Vice President of Finance and Strategic Planning for the Tampa Bay Lightning.
+Rob previously served as Executive Vice President of Finance and Strategic Planning for the Tampa Bay Lightning.
 Prior to his work for the Lightning, he consulted on projects across the country involving the New York Yankees, Atlanta Braves, Baltimore Orioles, Boston Red Sox, Denver Broncos, Miami Heat, San Diego Padres, Oakland Raiders, Atlanta Hawks, Atlanta Falcons, Washington Nationals, and dozens of other professional sports teams.
 He has also consulted on sports projects for Louisiana State University, the University of Oklahoma, Duke University, University of North Carolina, North Carolina State University, Texas Tech, The Ohio State University, University of Pittsburgh, and University of Louisville.